phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 853471
+#Total Number of Tweets: 1831153
-#Number of Clinton Tweets: 564119
+#Number of Trump Tweets: 854040
-#Number of Sanders Tweets: 233307
+#Number of Clinton Tweets: 564426
-#Number of Rubio Tweets: 227809
+#Number of Sanders Tweets: 233473
-#Number of Carson Tweets: 143420
+#Number of Rubio Tweets: 227920
-#Number of Bush Tweets: 98946
+#Number of Carson Tweets: 143548
-#Total Number of Tweets:
+#Number of Bush Tweets: 99035
 ---